rakshitsakhuja/rakshitsakhuja/README.md

 ### 🤵 About Me:

 I'm a Data Scientist, specializing in Recommendation System, Search, and NLP .
-I'm passionate about what LLM's can do as of now and love to work on projects that are in domain f my interest and expertise.
-Currently, I'm learning LlamaIndex, GenAI and more into Recsys
+I'm passionate about what LLM's can do as of now and love to work on projects that are related to same.
+Currently, I'm learning LlamaIndex, Generative AI capablities and more into Recsys
 <!-- [describe types of projects]-->
 - 🔭 I’m currently working on **Sequential Recommender Systems**
 <!-- - 🌱 I’m currently learning **[Something New You're Learning]**